finos/perspective/docs/docs/python.md

 By default, `perspective` will run with a synchronous interface.
 Using the `PerspectiveManager.set_loop_callback()` method, `perspective` can be configured to defer the application of side-effectful calls like `update()` to an event loop, such as `tornado.ioloop.IOLoop`.
-When running in Async mode, Perspective will release the GIL for some operations, enabling better parallelism and overall better server performance.
 There are a few important differences when running `PerspectiveManager` in this mode:

 -   Calls to methods like `update()` will return immediately, and the reciprocal `on_update()` callbacks will be invoked on an event later scheduled.
 Calls